Eth-H/ResourceSummaries/guides/dev/languages/general-theory/errors_terms_principles.md

+# general terms
+    function: stand alone section of code to be run mtd()
+    mtd: a func that belongs to a class staticclass.mtd()
+        objInstance.mtd()

 # concepts
 ## Example errors
     Misspelled variable/function, unclosed parentheses/brackets/braces/quotes, mixed useage of single and double quotes, assigment operator rather then equality operator,